Caffeine in green tea.

 That’s because the shading process causes a stress response in the tea plant, which increases the natural production of caffeine, L-theanine, and chlorophyll levels in order to compensate for the lack of sunlight.

-Teas such as Hojicha and Fukushima go through brief ‘roasting’ processes (see our dedicated blogs on those for more details) with temperatures of up to 200 degrees C; caffeine’s boiling point is 178 degrees C so has already started to drastically sublime by the time the process stops.
+Teas such as Hojicha go through brief ‘roasting’ processes (see our dedicated blogs on those for more details) with temperatures of up to 200 degrees C; caffeine’s boiling point is 178 degrees C so has already started to drastically sublime by the time the process stops.
+Fukushima, on the other hand, has had extra steaming and this seems to reduce the caffeine levels found in the leaf.

 Genmaicha - sometimes known as pop-corn tea - is another of our teas that is lower in caffeine.
 There’s not much of a science to that, though; the addition of rice to the leaves means that while you’re getting a wonderfully novel taste, you’re consuming less leaf and therefore less of the stimulant.